Frequently Asked Questions

 Using your mouse wheel or touchpad, you can zoom in to clear the white crosshairs on an unclassified galaxy or the green checkmark (✓) on a classified galaxy.
 Please magnify the images of galaxies so that you can inspect their detailed structures before classifying them.

-Faint structures, the remnants of galaxy collisions, may be lurking around the main body of galaxies.
+Faint structures, the features of galaxy interactions, may be lurking around the main body of galaxies.
 Sometimes it is easier to discover these faint structures by adjusting the brightness or converting to grayscale.

 Perhaps, you have gotten used to the tasks.
 As you gain experience progressing through the stages and the number of galaxies you have classified increases, your criteria will inevitably change.
 Don't worry about the change.
 Please proceed to the subsequent stages.